Pritu2022/Bath-body-works-Clone/README.md

 ## Project Details:
 Bath & Body Works was founded in 1990 in New Albany, Ohio.
 The company's first store opened in a Cambridge, Massachusetts mall in September 1990.[3]
 In 1997, a secondary brand called Bath & Body Works at Home was launched.[2]
 Two years later the company launched the White Barn Candle Company, a division specializing in the sale of scented candles.[4]

 The project has been completed within the duration of 5 days.
-Each of us had shared work and responsibilities and learnt a lot during the course of this project.
+Each of us had shared work and responsibilities and learnt a lot during the course of this project

 **Original website link**: https://www.bathandbodyworks.in/